numoonchld/numoonchld.github.io/_posts/2019-10-04-savitr-an-ode-to-the-sun.md

 #### पूषण् (Pūşhan)

-- light that helps through transistions and transistions
+- light that helps through transitions
 - guiding hand that helps find value in life
 - journey guide that protects from evil